Periods after stoma surgery

 - If none of the holistic approaches work, then please take pain killers to help combat the period pains.

 Being nearly five months post-op and having recovered for the best part, I have noticed a massive change in my monthlies.
-Not to be overly graphic or candid but, I have noticed a rather lacking flow to my new cycle.
+Not to be overly graphic or candid, but I have noticed a rather lacking flow to my new cycle.
 My periods have always been horrendous, ever since the birth of my daughter in 2009.
-They were heavy, incredibly painful and would leave me laid up for 3-4 days a time.
+They were heavy, incredibly painful and would leave me laid up for three to four days at a time.
 The expense of pads and knickers on a monthly basis, due to flooding, were awful.

 I was due to have a partial hysterectomy, but my pelvis is matted scar tissue and has been described as trying to get through concrete, so this was abandoned during my surgery and was I resigned to dealing with horrendous periods until I hit menopausal age.